chartjes/djaml/README.md

 ## Requirements

 * [Django](http://www.djangoproject.org) -- I've tested it using Django 1.2.3 and the version of Django that is included with the [djangoappengine](http://www.allbuttonspressed.com/projects/djangoappengine) project
-* HamlPy -- tested using version as of December 4, 2010
+* [HamlPy](https://github.com/jessemiller/HamlPy) -- tested using version as of December 4, 2010

 ## Installation

-Sorry, no setup.py file yet so you must copy djaml into the root of your Django project.
+You can either copy all the files into 'djaml' in the root of your Django project or install it using the included setup.py file.

 Having done that, you need to add djaml as the first item in TEMPLATE_LOADERS